 The notice can be given to the tenant in one of the following ways:

 If the notice is given in person or sent via the mail, the time given to move out before the landlord files an eviction suit starts running once it is delivered.
 If it is attached to the outside of the main entrance, the time starts running once the notice is affixed to the outside of the door, regardless of when the copy in the mail is delivered.

 Once the time stated in the notice to vacate has passed, a landlord can file a suit to evict.
 This suit should be filed in the justice court where the rental property is located.
-If you are a landlord and do not wish to file the petition for an eviction suit through eFile, please check with your justice court for a form for the petition.
+If you are a landlord and do not wish to eFile the petition for an eviction suit, please check with your justice court for a form for the petition.

 Once the suit has been filed, the tenant must be served with papers at least 6 days before the trial.
-A sheriff or constable may serve you with papers by delivering them to you or to a member of your household who is 16 or older.
-If they have tried to deliver papers twice and are unsuccessful, a judge can allow them to serve you in another method, such as slipping it through a mail slot, slipping it under the front door, or affixing it to the front door.
+A sheriff or constable may serve the tenant with papers by delivering them to the tenant or to a member of the household who is 16 or older.
+If they have tried to deliver papers twice and are unsuccessful, a judge can allow the landlord to serve the tenant in another method.
+Other methods include slipping it through a mail slot, slipping it under the front door, or affixing it to the front door.

-In justice court, you are not required to file a written answer but you are allowed to if you disagree with the claims in the suit.
-If you do not file an answer, you will need to show up to the hearing or risk a default judgment against you.
+In justice court, the tenant is not required to file a written answer.
+They are allowed to do so if they disagree with the claims in the suit.
+If you do not file an answer, you will need to show up to the hearing or risk a default judgment against you and in favor of the landlord.
 The hearing will be set for no sooner than 10 days after the suit was filed and no later than 21 days.

 You have the right to request a jury for your hearing.
 This request must be made at least 3 days before the trial.